scaleway/serverless-examples/containers/memos-terraform/README.md

 ## Context

 Memos requires a database and can be deployed on Serverless Containers.
-For cost optimised setup, for persistent storage this tutorial takes advantage of Scaleway Serverless SQL Database.
-Serverless Containers associated with Serverless Databases makes the setup cost efficient due to pay per use products.
+For a cost-optimized setup with persistent storage, this tutorial takes advantage of Scaleway's Serverless SQL Database.
+Serverless Containers combined with Serverless Databases make the setup cost-efficient thanks to their pay-per-use model.

 ## Requirements